axler8r/GrokLangChain/application/loader/README.md

 ## Key Components

-### PDFProcessor Class
+### Loader Class

-The `PDFProcessor` class is the core component that orchestrates the entire PDF processing workflow:
+The `Loader` class is the core component that orchestrates the entire PDF processing workflow:

 - **PDF Text Extraction**: Extracts text content from PDF files using pypdf
 - **Intelligent Chunking**: Splits text into overlapping segments optimized for vector search